If you’ve been using your CRM for a decent amount of time, there is a good chance that you have “stray” contacts in your HubSpot contact database.

 In this example, we’ll assume we’re using “Contacts to Companies.”

-Then, you can run a preview to see how running the association would change things.
-Just select “Preview Mode.”
-That way, if there are some unintended consequences, you can back out without any issues.
+In preview mode, if there are some unintended consequences, you can back out without any issues.

 You can click on “Failed” and Succeeded” tabs to see the specific records and how they were affected.